 My research is primarily in social and political philosophy.
-This includes feminist philosophy, philosophy of 'race', critical theory, and the history of political thought.
-I also (and connectedly)… read more
+This includes feminism, critical theory, decolonial and Black radical traditions, queer and trans liberation, and the history of political… read more

 KOSHKA DUFF, 2021.
 Introduction.
 In: KOSHKA DUFF, ed., Abolishing the Police.
 Dog Section Press.
 7-27

 My research is primarily in social and political philosophy.
-This includes feminist philosophy, philosophy of 'race', critical theory, and the history of political thought.
+This includes feminism, critical theory, decolonial and Black radical traditions, queer and trans liberation, and the history of political thought.
 I also (and connectedly) have strong interests in philosophy of music and German-language philosophical traditions.

-I am currently working on a book, The Criminal Is Political, that looks at how the derogatory concept of 'the criminal' functions to exclude dissenting voices from the sphere of recognised political contestation.
+At the moment I am focusing especially on issues around policing, dissent, and abolition.
+I am working on a book, The Criminal Is Political: Popular Illegalities and Shameless Solidarities, that looks at how the derogatory concept of 'the criminal' functions to exclude dissenting voices from the sphere of recognised political contestation.

-My most recent publications are an edited collection, Abolishing the Police, a small book of poems titled 'An inquiry into how to live when the future is foreclosed', in collaboration with artist Sophie Carapetian, and an article in The Spectator, 'It's Time to Defund the Police'.
+Some of my recent publications are an edited collection, Abolishing the Police (shortlisted for the Bread and Roses Award for Radical Publishing), and an article in The Spectator, 'It's Time to Defund the Police'.

-I play piano and write songs with Notts band Stolen Goods - @stolengoodsband on Instagram and YouTube.
+I play piano and write songs with Notts band Stolen Goods - @stolengoodsband on Instagram and Spotify.

 Koshka Duff, 2022.
 'It's Time to Defund the Police'.
 The Spectator.

 Koshka Duff, 2022.
 'The Met Just Apologised After Strip-Searching Me.
 I Don't Believe a Word of It.'
 Novara Media.